YinHK-gameDev/unity-learn/animation/Animation Window/README.md

 > **Note**: You can also **select the child GameObject to animate** from the Hierarchy panel or the scene view and manipulate the object or change its properties in the inspector while in animation recording mode.

+### Recording keyframes
+To begin recording keyframes for the selected GameObject, click on the **Animation Record button**.
+This enters Animation Record Mode, where changes to the GameObject are recorded into the Animation Clip.

 ### Creating keyframes in preview mode